AlexCC93/readthedocs_test/docs/source/Configuring environment.rst

    source /opt/ros/humble/setup.bash

 This command should be executed inside a Docker container terminal.
-Each time a new terminal is opened it would be necessary to setup the ROS 2 environment by executing the above command.
+Each time a new terminal is open, it would be necessary to setup the ROS 2 environment by executing the above command.

-In general, it's good practice to add the sourcing of the setup file to the ``.bashrc`` to ensure that the ROS 2 environment is always properly set up whenever a new terminal session is opened.
+In general, it's good practice to add the sourcing of the setup file to the ``.bashrc`` to ensure that the ROS 2 environment is always properly set up whenever a new terminal session is open.
 This is exactly what has been done in the ``ros2_humble_image`` Docker image.
 Execute the following command in the Docker container terminal:

 .. code-block:: console